RocketPy-Team/RocketPy/README.md

 Otherwise, you may want to create your own script or your own notebook using RocketPy.
 To do this, let's see how to use RocketPy's four main classes:

 - Environment - Keeps data related to weather.
 - SolidMotor - Keeps data related to solid motors.
-Hybrid motor suport is coming in the next weeks.
+Hybrid motor support is coming in the next weeks.
 - Rocket - Keeps data related to a rocket.
 - Flight - Runs the simulation and keeps the results.